-Having opened our doors on November 15, 2003, we are now in our sixth year of business!
-The past five years have brought many challenges and growth for us.
-We now employ two full-time and four part-time staff and continue to be open seven days a week.
+Having opened our doors on November 15, 2003, we are now approaching our 14th year of business!
+The past years have brought many challenges and growth for us.
+We are still open 7 days a week all year long (except for seasonal holidays).
 We want to thank the many loyal customers who have supported us in the launch of our business.
-We attribute our close relationship with them – and our committment to remaining open to new ideas to satisfy them – to our success so far.
+We attribute our close relationship with them – and our commitment to remaining open to new ideas to satisfy them – to our success so far.

 – Derek & Jacqueline Barr